 One of the festival’s most popular events is the procession of floats, or “hook.”
 These towering wooden structures are decorated with elaborate lanterns.

-The sky lanterns festival in Chiang Mai, Thailand, is a similar event in various locations throughout Japan.
-In Gion Matsui, it commemorates the end of summer and the beginning of autumn.
+The sky lanterns festival in Chiang Mai, Thailand, is similar in various locations throughout Japan.
+Gion Matsui commemorates the end of summer and the beginning of autumn.

 Participants write their wishes on a paper lantern and release it, a beautiful water lantern festival, into the water.